GoogleCloudPlatform/notebooks-extended-uis/README.md

 This section refers to some variables that you need to set in your Terraform setup: `console_url`, `client_id`.
 For details about those variables, see the [Inputs](#inputs) section.

-Before you can deploy the custom console, you need an **OAuth2.0 Web client ID**: To create one, refer to this [documentation](https://support.google.com/cloud/answer/6158849#zippy=%2Cweb-applications).
-Make sure to add `console_url` as a Javascript origin.
+Before you can deploy the custom console, you need an **OAuth2.0 Web client ID**: To create one, refer to this [documentation](https://support.google.com/cloud/answer/6158849#zippy=%2Cweb-applications):

+- If you user `gcs` as a `deployment_target`, make sure to add `https://storage.googleapis.com` as a Javascript origin.
+- If you user `gcs_static` as a `deployment_target`, make sure to add the `console_url` value as a Javascript origin.

-Once you have created both of them, go to the console and copy the values to populate `client_id` in your `.tfvars` file.
+Once you have created the web client ID, go to the console and copy the values to populate `client_id` in your `.tfvars` file.

 ## Deployment with Terraform